 Compton (2016) argues that the non-predictability of these forms are expected of agreement markers, not pronominal clitics.
 Moreover, he observes that the mood-sensitive allomorphy passes Nevins's (2011) tense-variance diagnostic-instantiated in Inuit as mood-variance.
-As this variance affects the collective realization of subject and object features in portmanteaux, Compton concludes that the object-referencing portions of these agreement complexes cannot be clitic in nature.10
+As this variance is able to affect the collective realization of subject and object features in the portmanteaux forms, Compton concludes that the object-referencing portions of these agreement complexes cannot be clitic in nature.11 act constellations of properties reveal the object φ -agreement vs. clitic doubling distinction argued for here.
+Crucially, this cannot be determined by examining the morphemes themselves-which, as shown above, are uniform in both varieties.

 However, a close comparison between Kalaallisut and Inuktitut reveals several previously unnoticed differences concerning the distribution and interpretation of ABS objects-the arguments cross-referenced by object-referencing morphology.
-I argue that the exact constellations of properties reveal the object φ -agreement vs. clitic doubling distinction argued for here.
-Crucially, this cannot be determined by examining the morphemes themselves-which, as shown above, are uniform in both varieties.
+I argue that the ex-